DOD14/HarmonicMotion/README.md

 Start hunting for bugs

-set up markers for the parallel oscillations
+Set up markers for the parallel oscillations

+Eventually expand parallel oscillations for more input, use a scroll view and add +/- buttons

+Make the toggles larger and easier to tap

+Re-do UI for parallel